Digital Scrapper FAQ

 We ask your courtesy in the following ways:

 - Please copy older Premier issues to a CD or external hard drive for safe keeping.
 Computers DO fail, so back up your products.
-If, in spite of your best efforts, you still lose one or more of your older Premier issues, we will help you out using the following guidelines:
+If, in spite of your best efforts, you still lose one or more of your older Premier issues, we will do our best to help you out.

-- To get help with back issues, contact customer service.
+- To get help with back issues, contact us through the Help Desk .

 Starting in January 2014, Premier issues are in your Member's area once you are logged into our classroom.